pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 ### Use `sortedColumn` with streaming tables

-For [streaming](#streaming-table-creation) tables, you can use a sorted index with `sortedColumn`.
-This will sort data when generating segments as the segment is committed.
+For [streaming](#streaming-table-creation) tables, you can use a sorted index with `sortedColumn` to sort data when generating segments as the segment is created.
 See [Real-time tables](../../basics/indexing/forward-index.md#real-time-tables) for more information.

 A sorted forward index can be used as an inverted index with better performance, but with the limitation that the search is only applied to one column per table.
 See [Sorted inverted index](../../basics/indexing/inverted-index.md#sorted-inverted-index) to learn more.